Falcon Heavy Viasat-3 F3 Launch & Landing

-In addition to the launch trip, we are offering sunset cruises prior to the launch to see the Space Launch System rocket on LC-39B as it prepares for its historic mission.
-Join us to see the world's most powerful operational rocket as it stands tall on its launch pad for its very first ever crewed launch!
+In addition to the launch trip, we are offering sunset cruises prior to the launch to see the Falcon Heavy rocket standing tall on historic LC-39A as it prepares for its mission.

 We have a Whats App community that we highly recommend you join, with channels for announcements, insider launch updates, discussion, questions and more!
 We also use it for early tickets, special community events and more!
 You can also follow our Twitter, Instagram and Facebook for announcements and updates.
 Thanks!

-- Watch the SLS rocket, the world's most powerful, launch for the first time with crew
+- Watch the Falcon Heavy rocket launch and land for the first time since 2024

 - Get an exclusive angle from along the rocket's ocean-bound trajectory